ArcanaFramework/fileformats/README.rst

 tested on real data and so should be treated with some caution.
 If you encounter any issues with an implemented file type, please raise an issue in the `GitHub tracker <https://github.com/ArcanaFramework/fileformats/issues>`__.

-Adding support for vendor formats will be relatively straightforward, it just requires someone to do the job of manually curating the scraped data (a days work or so).
-Please get in touch if you are interested in helping out with this.
+Adding support for vendor formats will be relatively straightforward and is planned for v1.0.

 Installation